ericearl/MakeRPG/README.md

 ## From then on

-You need to open up the `setup.py` and comment out the two lines to only run once.
-You can choose to create any number of character by editing the `character_count` variable.
-Now every other time you will run `setup.py` the same way:
+You need to open up the `setup.py` and comment out the two lines that are only supposed to run once.
+You can choose to create any number of characters by editing the `character_count` variable.
+Now you can run `setup.py` the same way every time you want more characters:

 ```
 python setup.py